mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Upon joining the system, each client stores its initial cryptographic key material with the Delivery Service.
-This key material, called ClientInitKey, advertizes the functional abilities of the Client such as supported protocol versions and extensions and the following cryptographic information:
+This key material, called KeyPackage, advertises the functional abilities of the Client such as supported protocol versions and extensions and the following cryptographic information: